Gurobi/gurobi-machinelearning/doc_source/notebooks/myst/price_optimization.md

 * Note that here there are subtle but significant differences with the original notebook:
   - We are going to use Matrix variables.
 Instead of having variables indexed by regions those variables will just be vectors in matrices.
 The set of regions is therefore just the number of regions.
   - Because of the point above, we have to make certain that the data is always presented with the regions in the same order.
-We repeatidly use `.loc[regions]` on the parameters to make sure of that.
+We repeatedly use `.loc[regions]` on the parameters to make sure of that.

 ```{code-cell}
 import gurobipy as gp